 At Foodmed Podiatry, we specialise in treating plantar fasciitis.
-Treating patients in Adelaide, Elizabeth Vale and Murray Bridge, we work to reduce pain and plantar fasciitis symptoms.
+Treating patients in Adelaide and Murray Bridge, we work to reduce pain and plantar fasciitis symptoms.

 What is plantar fasciitis?

 Plantar fasciitis refers to inflammation and pain involving the long elastic structure under the foot responsible for maintaining the arch and preventing the foot from flattening when we walk.
 In ‘fasciitis’ the body is trying to repair the injury and has gone into ‘overdrive’ because of one or more factors that may be aggravating recovery.

 The common factors associated with or the cause plantar fasciitis include:

 - Referred pain from irritable areas in the muscle called trigger points

 - Excessive standing or walking on hard surfaces